-Native vessels undergo diameter changes of approximately 3-10% when subjected to 100 mmHg pulse pressures [4].
+Native vessels undergo diameter changes of approximately 3 to 10% when subjected to a 100 mm-Hg pulse pressures [4].
 A stent placed in these environments is usually expected to remain patent for 10 years, or 40 billion systolic cycles.
-This is no easy task and, again, BE and SE stent design philosophies are in juxtaposition.
-SS stents cannot survive such large diameter changes, but are sufficiently rigid to prevent the vessel from 'breathing' due to the pulse pressure.
-Vessels stented with BE stents generally pulse < 0.25% of their diameter, making fatigue essentially a stress-controlling problem.
-As shown in Figure 8, Nitinol stents are generally similar in compliance to a healthy vessel and thus undergo much larger pulsatile diameter changes (albeit somewhat reduced from those of the native vessel).
-Fortunately, the displacement-controlled fatigue lifetime of Nitinol far exceeds that of ordinary metals and stents are able to survive this harsh environment.
-It should be noted that it is possible to design an SE stent so that it is as stiff as a BE stent, in which case fatigue can be ignored.
-But we have assumed here that a high compliance is a desirable feature of an SE stent.
+This is no easy task, and again BE and SE stent design philosophies are in juxtaposition.
+Stainless steel stents cannot survive such large diameter changes but are sufficiently rigid to prevent the vessel from breathing due to the pulse pressure.
+Vessels stented with BE stents generally pulse less than 0.25% of their diameter, making fatigue essentially a stress-controlled problem.
+As shown in Figure 8, Nitinol stents are generally similar in compliance to a healthy vessel, and thus undergo much larger pulsatile diameter changes (albeit somewhat reduced from those of the native vessel).4 Fortunately, the displacement-controlled fatigue lifetime of Nitinol far exceeds that of ordinary metals, and stents are able to survive this harsh service.

-The FDA currently requires that a statisticallyrelevant number of stents is tested to 400 million cycles under clinically-relevant condition and that no failures are observed.
+The FDA currently requires that a statistically relevant number of stents are tested to 400 million cycles under clinically relevant conditions and that no failures are observed.
 It is rather parochial to think that one can understand and predict life without causing failure.
 Ideally, one should test to failure and project a safety margin with respect to an endurance limit.
-This can be done theoretically by using a strain-based Goodman approach, approximating survival by considering a pulsatile strain ( $\Delta \epsilon$ cyclic pulse amplitude due to pulse pressure) and a mean strain (ɛm the strain at mid-pulse).
-Assumptions regarding pulse pressure $(\Delta p)$ and the stented vessel compliance yield a value for $\Delta \epsilon$ , the principal driver for fatigue damage.
-Mean strains in SE stents can be estimated from assumptions concerning equilibrium diameters, vessel compliance, tortuosity and oversizing.
-Such approaches are also used to evaluate the life of BE stents, but there are no substantial oversizing strains in BE stents - instead, mean strains arise from residual strains from the plastic deformation.
-Analyses such as these are complex and beyond the scope of this paper.
+This can be done theoretically by using a strain-based Goodman approach, approximating survival by considering a pulsatile strain, $\Delta \varepsilon$ (cyclic pulse amplitude due to pulse pressure) and a mean strain, ε_m (the strain at midpulse).
+Assumptions regarding pulse pressure (Δp) and the stented vessel compliance yield a value for $\Delta \varepsilon$, the principle driver for fatigue damage.
+Mean strains in SE stents can be estimated from assumptions concerning equilibrium diameters, vessel compliance, tortuosity, and oversizing.
+Such approaches are also used to evaluate the life of BE stents, but there are no substantial oversizing strains in BE stents.
+Instead, mean strains arise from residual strains from the plastic deformation.